SPHTech/archival-reusable-workflow/README.md

 # archival-reusable-workflow
-Reusable Workflow for the Git hub Action for Archival Service
+Reusable Workflow for the Git hub Action for Archival Services

+All workflows defaults to ubuntu-latest